hex-digital/lucidity-next-sanity-starter/README.md

 <a id="readme-top"></a>

 > This repo is a work in progress.
 Star 🌟 and subscribe to Releases 🏷️ to keep up to date.
-> We're working on the Sanity app and toolkit first, while React 19 and Next 15 settles.
+> We're working on the Sanity app and toolkit first, so it's currently bring-your-own-frontend.

 <p></p>